 Common problems of lettuce are:

 - Snails and slugs are big fans of lettuce so check for their slimy trails and apply OCP eco-shield as required.

 - Whitefly will commonly attack plants and can be controlled with OCP eco-oil.

 - Aphids are another sap sucker that can attack and may also spread viruses.
 Spray with an organic insecticide to get rid of them.

 - Caterpillars can also cause a lot of damage so keep a sharp eye out and pick them off when you see them.
 Read our caterpillar guide for additional tips.

 - Bolting is another common problem as lettuce are shallow rooted and will go to seed early when heat stressed.
 Keep plants well watered and mulched through the warmer months or grow loose leaf varieties.

 - Viruses can also infect plants and cause stunted blotchy growth.
-Remove diseased plants immediately and be vigilant at controlling sap suckers (like aphids) which transmit the viruses.
+Remove diseased plants immediately and be vigilant about controlling sap suckers on new plants.